aditonorman/advprog-module6/README.md

 ## Commit 5 Reflection notes

 In this commit, I Integrated the ThreadPool into my server was a game changer.
 By refactoring my code to route incoming connections through a pool of four worker threads instead of handling them sequentially, I managed to improve the server’s responsiveness significantly—especially noticeable when processing the simulated slow /sleep route.
 I replaced the direct call to handle_connection with a call to pool.execute, which allowed multiple requests to be handled concurrently.
 This hands-on experiment deepened my understanding of Rust’s concurrency primitives, such as channels, Arc, and Mutex, and showed me firsthand how critical non-blocking design is for scalable server applications.
 Overall, this experience not only resolved the performance bottleneck I had with a single-threaded model but also motivated me to explore further advancements like asynchronous I/O for even more efficient processing in future projects.

+## Commit Bonus reflection notes

+In this bonus exercise, I created a new function called build as an alternative constructor to new for my ThreadPool.
+While the original new function uses an assertion to ensure the size is greater than 0 (causing a panic if it isn’t), the build function returns a Result, allowing the caller to handle an invalid size gracefully.
+This improvement not only makes the API more robust and user-friendly but also encourages better error handling practices.